tonghuikang/swe-sharing/slides.md

 ---

-# Workflow of a technical role
+# How Software Engineers collaborate
 <br>

 Code is usually packed in repositories.
 How are the repositories are edited